The Journey to the TOPO2 Teardrop Trailer

 If our mission at Escapod is truly to Create the Best Damn Camper Known to Man then we had to start questioning our own manufacturing techniques and processes.

 So, we quickly started drawing inspiration from the automotive industry.
-The manufacturing techniques, materials and processes of the automotive industry are constantly improving and pushing innovation.
-They’ve already solved some of the challenges we’ve been working to solve: water management around doors and hatches/trunks, finishes that are long-lasting, materials that are easy to repair.
+The manufacturing techniques, materials, and processes of the automotive industry are constantly improving and pushing innovation.
+They’ve already solved some of the challenges we’ve been working to solve: water management around doors and hatches/trunks, finishes that are long-lasting, and materials that are easy to repair.